Brady, Bucs beat Seahawks 21-16 in historic Germany game

 INJURIES

 Fournette left in the fourth quarter with a hip injury.
+Bowles said the running back has a hip pointer and would be evaluated.
 Bucs CB Zyon McCollum was ruled out at halftime with a concussion.

 GERMAN CONNECTIONS